-Prague Transport Ticket Types and Prices (2026)
+Prague Public Transport Prices & Ticket Types

 Prague uses a time-based ticket system.
 Here are the main ticket types available: